bhickensalsa/stocksignal/README.md

 ## License

-This project is licensed under the MIT License - see the `LICENSE` file for details.
+// TODO: This project is licensed under the MIT License - see the `LICENSE` file for details.

 ## Acknowledgements